 While I am not necessarily keen on chopping wood at this ripe old age, I am keen to live a long and happy life with my family.
-And, a mediterranean diet will help us do just that.
+And, the Mediterranean Diet will help us do just that.

 Multiple studies have concluded that people living in Mediterranean countries eat healthier—they have, therefore, lower rates of chronic diseases and a longer life expectancy.

 If you’re wondering, the secret is not some type of genetic lottery.
 Blue zones exist in several places around the world.
 Scientists have concluded that it’s the combination of diet and lifestyle that has resulted in this longevity.
-The medetrranean diet is popular because it incorporates these learnings, it has helped many people lose weight, and it’s delicious!
+The Mediterranean Diet is popular because it incorporates these learnings, it has helped many people lose weight, and it’s delicious!

-My family and I love the medetrranean diet.
+My family and I love the Mediterranean Diet.
 We saw its benefits when we lived in southern France.
 Now, our mission is to help other families live happier, healthier lives!

 Want to know more?
-Then enjoy our guide on the Mediterranean diet meal plan with recipes.
+Then enjoy our guide on the Mediterranean Diet meal plan complete with recipes.
 We’ve made special notes for gluten-free and other dietary restrictions.

 Click the links to jump to these categories:

-- What you can eat: Fruits, vegetables, legumes, nuts, seeds, potatoes, whole-grains, bread, spices, herbs, fish, seafood, extra virgin olive oil.
+- What you can eat: Fruits, vegetables, legumes, nuts, seeds, potatoes, whole grains, bread, spices, herbs, fish, seafood, and extra virgin olive oil

 Do You Only Eat Italian Food on a Mediterranean Diet?

-While my wife could eat lasagna (her favorite food) for breakfast, lunch, and dinner everyday, I love variety.
-Of course, Mediterranean cuisines includes food from much of Spain, southern France, Greek, and Turkey, just to name a few.
+While my wife could eat lasagna (her favorite food) for breakfast, lunch, and dinner every day, I love variety.
+Of course, Mediterranean cuisines includes food from much of Spain, southern France, Greece, and Turkey, just to name a few.
 So, clearly you have some cuisine options even if you stay in the Mediterranean region.

 “Where there is a will, there is a way” is the simple answer to all dietary restrictions.
 We have always been able to find a substitution that we can live with.